ChristopherJHart/ChristopherJHart.github.io/_posts/2022-04-02-Creating-a-Simple-Free-Blog.md

 1. **No/Low-Cost** - Free or as close to free as possible.
 2. **Productive** - Easy to write in and easy to maintain.
-3. **Cloud Natuve** - Utilizes public cloud services for hosting, allowing for infinite scaling.
+3. **Cloud Native** - Utilizes public cloud services for hosting, allowing for infinite scaling.

 We can use the following technologies to accomplish these goals: